 Sometimes budget airlines land at airports further from your destination.
 This isn't always the case, but it does occur somewhat commonly in Europe.

 Paris is one such example.
 RyanAir offers cheap tickets to the Beauvais airport, but it is 1.5 hrs from Orly (the main one), and is much further from the city (see image below).
 As such, always check Google Maps to be sure where the airport is.
 If it's further out, factor in transit costs/time to determine if it's still worthwhile.

 Whether you fly budget or full-service airlines, great and terrible experiences happen anywhere.
 In fact, in our travels, we’ve only ever had rude staff, lost luggage, and flight delays/cancellations flying (all in one go, too) with full-service airlines (thanks United!).

-7. The aircraft may be more basic inside
+7. The aircraft may have a more basic interior

 The interior of budget planes – not the infrastructure itself – have noticeable differences.
 Cushions may be firmer, seats likely much smaller, and in the case of RyanAir, there could be advertisements on the walls, like on a bus or subway.
 You’ll likely not have a TV screen, so plan ahead and bring a book, magazine, or music.